learn-co-students/monsters-practice-challenge-nyc-web-030920/README.md

 ## Objectives

-- When the page loads, show the first 50 monsters.
+- √When the page loads, show the first 50 monsters.
 Each monster's name, age, and description should be shown.
 - Above your list of monsters, you should have a form to create a new monster.
   You should have fields for name, age, and description, and a 'Create Monster